How to Create a WooCommerce Daily Order Form With Multiple Quantity Inputs

-To finish things out, make sure to Publish your post.
+To finish things out, make sure to Publish your WP page.

 Create your WooCommerce daily order form today!

-While using multiple quantity fields for each day of the week is definitely a niche approach, it comes in really handy if your customers want to order different quantities depending on the day of the week.
+By using multiple quantity fields for each day of the week, you can make it easy for customers to order different quantities depending on the day of the week.

-Remember – for one-off weekly orders, all you absolutely need is WooCommerce Product Table and WooCommerce Product Add-ons.
+Remember – for one-off weekly orders, all you absolutely need is WooCommerce Product Table and WooCommerce Product Add-ons – plus WooCommerce Quick View Pro, if required.
 And if you want to tack on recurring orders, you can add in WooCommerce Subscriptions to manage that.